-Let’s be honest here, as men living in the early part of the 21st century, we’re regular recipients of spam emails promising to endow us with the biggest, and most satisfying dicks on the planet.
+Let’s be honest here, as 21st century men, we’re regular recipients of spam emails promising to endow us with the biggest, and most satisfying dicks on the planet.
 Sadly, we know all too well that those emails belong in our junk boxes.
-But don’t give up hope; penis stretching is one method of male enhancement that can deliver the permanent, noticeable size increases so many men crave.
-Penis stretching takes many different forms, but we’re going to take a look at some of the most common techniques.
+But don’t give up hope; penis stretching as well as other similar penis exercises are common methods of male enhancement that can deliver the permanent, noticeable size increases that so many of us men crave.

-To understand why penis stretching actually works (and the techniques that can legitimately help you to gain some size), we’re going to have to take a look inside your cock.
+To understand why penis stretching works (and the techniques that can legitimately help you to gain some permanent size), we’re going to have to look inside your cock.
 Our dicks are made up of different tissue types.
 For our purposes, the most important are two columns of erectile tissue called the corpus cavernosum.
 They may sound like a spell from a Harry Potter film—and they are, in fact, pretty magical things.

 When you get turned on, blood flows into spaces within the corpus cavernosum.
 Chemical, physical, and physiological processes kick in, ensuring that blood stays trapped inside your dick—making you harder and longer (and literally hotter).